swisspol/GCDWebServer/README.md

     }];

-    // Use convenience method that runs server on port 8080 until SIGINT received (i.e. Ctrl-C in Terminal) [webServer runWithPort:8080 bonjourName:nil];
+    // Use convenience method that runs server on port 8080
+    // until SIGINT (Ctrl-C in Terminal) or SIGTERM is received [webServer runWithPort:8080 bonjourName:nil];
+    NSLog(@"Visit %@ in your web browser", webServer.serverURL);

   }
   return 0;